AlayaNetwork/client-sdk-python/README.md

 ##### (1) sendTransaction(transactionObject)

-  Submit a transaction to the platon chain (transaction that has been signed by the node and has not yet been submitted)
+  Submit a transaction to the Alaya chain (transaction that has been signed by the node and has not yet been submitted)

   parameter: